Easy Shrimp Dinner

 - What if we don’t have chicken broth?
 You may use white wine in its place!
 Or use vegetable broth.

-- What if I can’t get find Argentinian Shrimp?
-No worries, this recipe adapts to any frozen shrimp.
+- What if I can’t find Argentinian Shrimp?
+No worries, this recipe adapts to any frozen or fresh raw shrimp.

 - Can we add additional spinach?
 Yes, of course!
-Add more spinach to your preference, as we say the more – the better!
+Add more spinach to your preference, as we like to say…” the more, the better!”

 Your family will LOVE this easy shrimp dinner!